ceedee666/modern-abap-curriculum/docs/transactional_app.md

 }
 ```

-With this behavior definition the app should no be working as expected.
+With this behavior definition, the app should not be working as expected.
 The following figure details
 the elements comprising the rating app so far.
 In the next unit additional behaviour is added to the app.

 ![Components of a Managed Transaction App](./imgs/transactional_app/rap_components_managed.drawio.png)